dereuromark/cakephp-tools/docs/Error/ErrorHandler.md

     ],
 ```

-In your bootstrap, the following snippet just needs to include the ErrorHandler of this plugin:
+In your `config/bootstrap.php`, the following snippet just needs to include the
+ErrorHandler of this plugin:
 ```php
 // Switch Cake\Error\ErrorHandler to
 use Tools\Error\ErrorHandler;